CSteen57/SteenCorp-AD-Lab/Phases/Phase 3/README.md

 This preserved centralized Windows Server DHCP and DNS while giving every virtual machine a valid route through VMware NAT.

-After renewing the client leases, I validated the correction from DC01 and two s:
+After renewing the client leases, I validated the correction from DC01 and both workstations:

 - Clients received addresses from the SteenCorp DHCP scope
 - Clients received gateway `192.168.10.2`